 I do.
-My main rule is to go outside everyday to walk, swim or surf – this is non negotiable.
+My main rule is to go outside every day to walk, swim or surf – this is non-negotiable.
 The outdoors is my happy place when I’m not in my studio or working.
 The sea – particularly the cold water – like painting, has become a big part of my life and it has really helped me when it comes to my mental health.
 I have my own struggles like anyone else.
 I suffer from health anxiety, insomnia and really bad PMS too.
 So creating, getting outdoors, and spending time in cold water are my things.
-Combined with a whole food, mainly plant based diet and some CBD oil, I’ve got everything I need to thrive and be the best version of myself whilst navigating the storms that come my way from time to time.
+Combined with whole food, a mainly plant-based diet and some CBD oil, I’ve got everything I need to thrive and be the best version of myself whilst navigating the storms that come my way from time to time.

 Your local town, Cullercoats, is known for its communal creative history.
 How would you describe the sense of community along our coast?

 It is a beautiful thing.
 The sense of community you find on the north east coast is unique and you will never be able to find it anywhere else.
 The people here have always made me feel like I belong here and like I am home.
 You are never alone and there is always someone around the corner to help you if needed.